prefix-dev/rattler-build/docs/build_options.md

 `binary_relocation` to `false`.
 If you want to only relocate some binaries, you can select the relevant ones with a glob pattern.

-To read more about rpaths and how rattler-build creates relocatable binary packages, see the [internals](internals.md) docs.
+To read more about `rpath`s and how rattler-build creates relocatable binary packages, see the [internals](internals.md) docs.

 If you link against some libraries (possibly even outside of the prefix, in a